-- Manage PCBs-containing materials during demolition - Ensure PCBs are not discharged to storm drains when applicable buildings are demolished - Include a method for identifying applicable buildings prior to demolition - Provide for the necessary authority to implement the program - Test and remediate when required - Applicable to buildings constructed/remodeled between Jan 1, 1950 & Dec 31,1980 - The requirements do not apply to wood frame buildings or single family residences
+- Manage PCBs-containing materials during demolition - Ensure PCBs are not discharged to storm drains when applicable buildings are demolished - Include a method for identifying applicable buildings prior to demolition - Provide for the necessary authority to implement the program - Test and remediate when required - Applicable to buildings constructed/remodeled between Jan.
+1, 1950 & Dec.
+31, 1980 - The requirements do not apply to wood frame buildings or single-family residences chemical stability, used during this period

-PCBs were manufactured from 1929 to 1979
+PCBs Were Manufactured from 1929 to 1979